My Garden’s Boundaries Are the Horizon

 In synchronicity with the theme of collective memory and the archive, Martín La Roche Contreras’ works often find their starting points from existing collections of objects and archives as modes of storytelling, which he reassembles into installations, performances or publications.
 In his participatory practice the listener-viewer is invited to complete the piece or engage with it.
 Through ephemera and anecdotes, individual stories are reappropriated and understood as part of a larger collective memory.
 In 2017 he initiated the Musée Légitime, a museum inside a hat, which he wears to carry its collection into different realms.

 For My Garden’s Boundaries are the Horizon, Martín wrote about gardens and queer space, including references to Derek Jarman’s Prospect Cottage in Dungeness and David Wojnarowicz’s unique collection of objects, commonly referred to as the Magic Box.
 Martín’s Magic Box (after David Wojnarowicz) speculates about the stories contained within this collection of objects, currently housed in NYU’s Downtown Collection at the Fales Library and Special Collections.
-This box, discovered beneath the New York artist’s bed after his passing due to AIDS-related complications in 1992, remains an enigmatic artefact with its contents left unaddressed by Wojnarowicz during his lifetime.
+This box, discovered beneath the artist’s bed in New York after his passing due to AIDS-related complications in 1992, remains an enigmatic artefact with its contents left unaddressed by Wojnarowicz during his lifetime.
 For the show, Martín made an archive work by selecting and organising analogue second hand items from the 80s and self made reinterpretations of David Wojnarowicz’s objects brought together as a new collection.
 These are displayed alongside moments of performative unfolding and storytelling.

 Our writings on hidden, destroyed and repurposed archives led to the creation of the piece Legitimate Pavilion.
 This installation by Martín was made with recycled paper from his 10-year archive of ephemera collected from other artists' exhibitions, including brochures, exhibition sheets, catalogues, postcards, and more.
-Following the technique of shogi, Martín transformed this paper archive into partition screens inside the exhibition space, providing an intimate reading room for Arefeh’s work Unspeakable Secrets: a letter-essay, one of the components of The House of Secrets in Geometric Structures.
+Following the shogi technique, Martín transformed this paper archive into partition screens inside the exhibition space, providing an intimate reading room for Arefeh’s work Unspeakable Secrets: a letter-essay, one of the components of The House of Secrets in Geometric Structures.
 This private letter — written to be shared with the public — reflects on the boundaries between private and public within a relationship.
 While hinting at unspoken secrets, it questions traditional structures of the home, culture, and relationships.

 Another artwork that became part of our conversations is Gut Feelings: Fragments of Truth, a video essay by Kasra Jalilipour, an Iranian multidisciplinary artist based in Derbyshire, UK.
 They work in a variety of mediums including sculpture, works on paper, moving images and live performance.
 Through looking at histories and speculative fiction, their work takes on the role of recreating archival histories of queerness and transness, and at times they do this by looking at how religion and past cultures intersect with these often unarchived histories.
 Gut Feelings: Fragments of Truth asks how fragments of historical truth might help us to reimagine queerness in pre-westernized Iran.
 At its centre is Tāj al-Saltaneh (1884-1936), a member of the Qajar dynasty and feminist activist who in the age of the internet is frequently misrepresented and has become the subject of cruel memes.
 Fragments of Truth offers a queer and intersectional viewpoint of what has been documented of Tāj's life and the Qajar era.